 Williamson says that the banking hall's sculpture is "full of imagination but strictly subservient to the architectural forms."
-The figure of St. Mungo, Glasgow's patron saint, was sculpted by George Frampton, who must have wondered what a saint was doing here.
-Surely he had more fun when he got the commission to do a monument for W.S.
+The figure of St. Mungo, Glasgow's patron saint, was sculpted by George Frampton, who must have wondered what a saint was doing in a bank.
+Perhaps he had more fun when he got the commission to do a monument for W.S.
 Gilbert on the London Embankment.
-The Atlantes here, by the way, are even more crueler treated than at Frasers department store.
+The Atlantes here, by the way, are even more cruelly treated than at Frasers department store.

 At last: good red (or pink) sandstone, often from quarries about 60 miles to the south at Locharbriggs, near Dumbries.